-Here is a video of Krieg's quotes.
+- Here is a video of Krieg's quotes.
 It's basically twenty-seven minutes of complete nonsense, meat, and blood, interspersed with rare moments of sanity from his inner voice and a few incoherent screams and insane laughter.

-Mass Effect 2 features Mordin Solus, a brilliant medical professional who is "like a hamster on coffee".
+- Mass Effect 2 features Mordin Solus, a brilliant medical professional who is "like a hamster on coffee".

 Homsar: Hi, Wonder Mike!
 I'm Homsar, the captain of the gravy train.
 Climb aboard — I've put my best foot flowered.
 Pshoooooo!

-There's also Senor Cardgage (with the 'Senor' deliberately mispronounced), who's basically a malapropism-prone creepy old homeless guy who resembles a tall, pot-bellied version of Strong Bad with a bad combover:
+- There's also Senor Cardgage (with the 'Senor' deliberately mispronounced), who's basically a malapropism-prone creepy old homeless guy who resembles a tall, pot-bellied version of Strong Bad with a bad combover:

 Senor Cardgage: Alonzo Mourning to you, Myrtlebeth.
 Say hello to my tacklebox.

-The aforementioned Homsar and Senor Cardgage even indulged in a competition on that very topic in fan club.
-The loser, following a contest to see who sold more merchandise in the Homestar Runner Store, was Senor Cardgage.
-The penalty for losing was having to make a coherent statement.
+- Homsar and Senor Cardgage even indulged in a competition on that very topic in fan club.
+Following a contest to see who sold more merchandise in the Homestar Runner Store, Homsar was officially declared the "Non Sequitur Champion", and Senor Cardgage had to try and make a coherent statement on "The Show".
 It took him three tries.